Quriz/KC-CustomRadioMusic/README.md

 # Custom Radio Music Mod for Kebab Chefs

-This is a mod for [Kebab Chefs](https://store.steampowered.com/app/1001270) that allows you to play custom music on the Radio.
+This is a mod for [Kebab Chefs](https://store.steampowered.com/app/1001270) that allows you to play custom music on the radio.

 ![banner](https://github.com/Quriz/KC-CustomRadioMusic/assets/75581292/13046ce2-7d41-47db-8749-5958a2095192)